kreanimator/AniMate/README.md

 - Real-time motion capture using MediaPipe
 - Support for pose, face, and hand tracking
+- Modular, extensible architecture with clear separation of detection, mapping, rig, UI, and utility logic
-- Configurable bone mappings
+- Configurable bone mappings for Mixamo, Rigify, and Maya rigs
-- Test rigs for development and testing
-- Modular and extensible architecture

 ## Project Status